Lerato029/projects-api/README.md

 ## `READ VIA GET`

 To make a GET request change the request type to GET on the left as shown below.
 Then type in the url as shown in the image below.

 ![step4 READ VIA GET request](https://user-images.githubusercontent.com/79574031/115109700-b023e880-9f77-11eb-8acb-4bbb9e674bbb.PNG)

-The Result will be as shown below when you click on send and the request is sucessful

 <a name="update"/>